rjspencer/docs/api.md

 These endpoints encompass the actions that can be taken on an object.
 For example, to like a blog post, use the endpoint `blog/like.json`, and pass the `id` of the blog you wish to like.
 Everything in the actions section should be POSTed.

-## /like

-id _(required)_
-:	the id of the content you wish to like

-action: _(required)_
-:	acceptable values are "like" or "unlike"

-The response will return the liked content item with the like count updated.
-See listing endpoints for different content types for the structure of this data.

 ## /comment

 Comments are infinitely nested in StageBloc.